 - Israel's eleventh son is Joseph.
 His mother is Rachel (30:24).
 In time, the tribe of Joseph breaches in two sub-tribes, named after Joseph's two sons Ephraim and Manasseh.
-Their mother's name is Asenath (Genesis 41:50-52).
+Their mother's name is Asenath (41:50-52).

-The name Israel appears also frequently in the New Testament, 68 times in 12 of the 27 books (all four Gospels, Acts, the Pauline epistles and Revelation).
-In Greek Israel is spelled Ισραηλ, and the ethnonym Israelite in Greek is spelled Ισραηλιτης.
+The name Israel appears also frequently in the New Testament, 78 times in 12 of the 27 books (all four Gospels, Acts, the Pauline epistles and Revelation — see the full New Testament concordance).
+In Greek, Israel is spelled Ισραηλ, and the ethnonym Israelite in Greek is spelled Ισραηλιτης.
 The latter appears 9 times.

 The meaning of the name Israel is not clear, but yet it's huge.
 The meaning of Israel is not singular and distinct, but consists of many nuances and facets and bulges with theological significance.

-The second part of our name appears to be related to the verb שרה I (sara I):
+The second part of our name appears to be related to the verb שרה I (sara):

 The first part of the name Israel looks a lot like the verb שרה that explains this name, but this apparent link is possibly a mere case of word-play.
 In fact, the name Israel may have more to do with the verb ישר (yashar), meaning to be upright.
 Note that the difference between the letter שׂ (sin) as found in the name ישׂראל (Israel) and the letter שׁ (shin) as found in the verb ישׁר (yashar) didn't exist in Biblical times and as it was invented more than a thousand years after the Bible was written: